Multi-objective Evolution of Heuristic Using Large Language Model: Experiments

 \subsubsection{Performance Metric}

-\paragraph{Objectives} 1) \textit{Optimal Gap:} We use the heuristic' optimal gap to baseline as the first objective (e.g., the gap of the number of bins used in designed heuristics to the lower bound of bin number).
-2) \textit{Efficiency:} The running time of heuristics is used as the second objective to represent the efficiency of heuristics.
+\paragraph{Objectives} 1) \textit{Optimal Gap:} We use the optimal gap to baseline as the first objective (e.g., the gap between the number of bins used in designed heuristics to the lower bound of bin number).
+2) \textit{Efficiency:} The running time of heuristics is used as the second objective to reflect the efficiency of heuristics.

 \paragraph{Metric} 1) \textit{Hypervolume: } The Hypervolume(HV) is a commonly used metric in multi-objective optimization.
 It provides a comprehensive assessment of convergence and diversity of the approximate Pareto front without the ground truth Pareto front~\citep{audet2021performance}.
 A larger HV value indicates a better performance.
 2) \textit{IGD: } The Inverted Generational Distance(IGD) measures the quality of the generated approximate Pareto front in relation to the reference set.
 Here the reference set is the nondominated set derived from the union of all generated heuristics.
-A lower IGD value is preferred, which indicates better convergence and diversity, implying that the generated solutions are closer to the reference set.
-The detailed formulation of two metrics can be found in Appendix~\ref{sup:metric_definition}.
+A lower IGD value is preferred, which indicates better convergence and diversity, implying that the generated population is closer to the reference set.
+The detailed formulation of the two metrics can be found in Appendix~\ref{sup:metric_definition}.